RosssDF2/SiteSort-AI/README.md

 # SiteSort-AI
 # 📁 SiteSort AI – Full Stack Web App

+## WHO IS WORKING ON WHAT

+Rosnanda : -
+Firman : -
+Jeslyn : -
+Zara : -

 ## 👋 Project Overview

 SiteSort AI is a smart web app built to help **project managers** in the construction industry sort, tag, and retrieve files efficiently using AI.
 Our app solves the problem of messy folders and scattered documents by using features like: